recolic/microsoft-intune-archlinux/README.md

 Install `opensc` and insert your Yubikey.
 This is necessary even if you are not going to use Yubikey auth.

 - Microsoft Edge crashed immediately on startup (SIGSEGV)

+> 2025.10 update: Just upgrade your microsoft-edge to latest stable.
+This problem has been fixed by upstream!

 If your Microsoft Edge crashes immediately on startup because of SIGSEGV, and GDB shows `Thread 107 "ThreadPoolForeg" received signal SIGSEGV, Segmentation fault.`